Are you worried about sediments or metal shavings in your home’s water supply? Or perhaps your water system is at risk of chemical contamination?

 4. Ion Exchange

-This term refers to softening hard water by exchanging calcium and magnesium ions with hydrogen, sodium, or similar ions.
-The exchange of ions physically removes hard minerals, making water ideal for keeping at high temperatures, such as in large-scale coffee machines.
+Ion exchange is a process that involves softening hard water by swapping calcium and magnesium ions with hydrogen, sodium, or similar ions.
+This exchange physically removes hard minerals, making the water suitable for high-temperature uses, like in large coffee machines.

 These filtration systems use a resin for ion exchange available in tiny beads.
 But, the water filters come as sealed units enclosing the resin, so you’ll need to replace them with new ones when the ion exchange mechanism ceases to work.